Do Mastiffs shed?May 21, 2021 2021-08-15 18:30

 The Bottom Line

-Unfortunately, these beautiful dogs do shed and are not hypoallergenic.
-If you take care to brush your dog weekly and bathe him every 1-2 months however it won’t be too bad.
+Unfortunately, these beautiful dogs do shed and aren’t hypoallergenic.
+If you take care to brush your dog weekly and bathe him every 1-2 months however it will not be too bad.

 Make sure to invest a little bit of time into grooming your Mastiff every week and you will easily be able to keep up with his shedding!